motonisar/demo_mongo_java_api/README.md

 Please refer to the Sample.json file in the project.

 Prerequisite:
-Need a running mongodb which is already available.
+Needs a running mongodb instance.
-If not available ,
-please use   docker-compose file to spinup a mongodb running on docker.
+To start a local mongodb on docker.
-CMD > docker-compose -f docker-compose.yaml up --detach
+CMD > docker-compose -f mongodb-dockercompose.yaml up --detach